FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 183: What is Dynamic Time Warping (DTW) and how does it differ from Euclidean distance in analyzing time series?**
+**What is Dynamic Time Warping (DTW) and how does it differ from Euclidean distance in analyzing time series?**
 - A) DTW is a method for measuring similarity between two sequences which may vary in speed, aligning them optimally to minimize their distance; Euclidean distance measures static point-to-point similarity.
 - B) DTW uses a complex algorithm that requires more data than Euclidean distance.
 - C) DTW can only be used with linear data, whereas Euclidean distance works with any data type.